HasnaRahma/VR-AR_educational_games/README.md

 	*Activity_GeographyVR: An exercise using the Oculus Rift and the xbox 360 controller, allows the learner to explore and differentiate between the expanses of water.
 	*Activity_WaterCycleVR: An exercise using the Oculus Rift and the xbox 360 controller, which explains the different stages of the water cycle.

+# Run the project and Test it

+In order to test my project you can download it as a Zip file, unzip it and run the ".exe" files You can play it with a VR Casque and Xbox 360 controller or just your Labtop and a mouse.

 Tools Used :
 	Unity 🎮